 Our department achieves high standards of education, research and patient care, all with the goal of bringing physiology and biophysics to a new level.

 The Department of Physiology and Biophysics has as its goal the study of normal and abnormal protein function within membranes and cells, normal and abnormal function of cells, organs and intact animals and humans using state-of-the-art biophysical, computational, genomic, proteomic and physiological techniques.

 Our laboratories have state-of-the-art equipment and computational facilities for implementing biophysical, genomic, proteomic and physiological studies within the department, which in part has been supported by funds provided by the Howard Hughes Medical Institute and Keck Foundation.

-The Graduate Program, known for the excellence of the research faculty and flexibility of the program, offers training towards a Master's Degree or a Ph.D. degree in Biophysics, Physiology with a specialization in Biophysics, and interdisciplinary training leading to a Master's degree or a Ph.D.
-Degree in Neuroscience.
-Postdoctoral and medical student research opportunities are available in many laboratories.
+Our graduate program, known for the excellence of the research faculty and flexibility of the program, offers training towards a master's or PhD degree in biophysics, physiology with a specialization in biophysics, and interdisciplinary training leading to a master's or PhD in neuroscience.

 The Department of Physiology and Biophysics is committed to promoting an open and welcoming environment where the value of diversity amongst its members is recognized as imperative for continued academic excellence.
 We aim to create an inclusive community of students, faculty, and staff that embraces, but is not limited to, diversity in race, ethnicity, nationality or place of origin, gender, sexual orientation, gender identity, age, religion, language, abilities/disabilities, socioeconomic status, and veteran status.
 We will continue to make every effort in maintaining a supportive milieu in which differences are encouraged and respected.